mlr-org/mlr/README.md

      - The most up-level header starts with `###` and is subsequently followed by `####` and `#####` etc.
      - Always insert *exactly one* empty line *before and after* a code chunk, header, figure or a table.
      - Referencing images is a bit tricky since we need to ensure that they look good in both the HTML and PDF version.
-       Put your image into `vignettes/tutorial/devel/pdf/img/` and see the examples in [resampling.Rmd](https://github.com/mlr-org/mlr/blob/master/vignettes/tutorial/devel/resampling.Rmd), [nested_resampling.Rmd](https://github.com/mlr-org/mlr/blob/master/vignettes/tutorial/devel/nested_resampling.Rmd) or [handling_of_spatial_data.Rmd](https://github.com/mlr-org/mlr/blob/master/vignettes/tutorial/devel/handling_of_spatial_data.Rmd).
+       Put your image into `vignettes/tutorial/devel/pdf/img/` and see the examples in [resampling.Rmd](https://github.com/mlr-org/mlr/blob/master/vignettes/resampling.Rmd), [nested_resampling.Rmd](https://github.com/mlr-org/mlr/blob/master/vignettes/nested_resampling.Rmd) or [handling_of_spatial_data.Rmd](https://github.com/mlr-org/mlr/blob/master/vignettes/handling_of_spatial_data.Rmd).
-3. Make sure that the `.Rmd` file is working on its own, i.e. compile it as a single file (preferably using `build_article("tutorial/devel/<vignette-name>")`) and see if everything works.
+3. Make sure that the `.Rmd` file is working on its own, i.e. compile it as a single file (preferably using `build_article("<vignette-name>")`) and see if everything works.
    Put required packages in the setup chunk at the beginning of the tutorial.

 **Rendering the tutorial locally**: